collindching/collinching.github.io/_posts/2021-05-08-career-axes.md

 In my current role, the vital areas for my growth as a data scientist are

 - project management
+- data exploration
   - data validation intuition and methodology
-- improving data exploration skillset
+  - data visualization workflow
+- experiments
   - metric evaluation and design
   - experiment design
   - bootstrapping and simulation for experiments
-- clustering
   - learning statistics distributions and hypothesis tests
   - applying Bayesian statistics
+- statistical modeling
+  - clustering
+  - intepretable machine learning
+  - regression methods

 I believe my main focuses should be the first four bullets.
 I think this are most critical to my performance in my current work.